 1.9.1.
-Payslips
+Payslip

 Employees shall receive a payslip when each wage payment is made.
-Payslips must be itemised, e.g. under daytime pay, after-hours pay and overtime pay, with the number of hours worked in after-hours and overtime work being stated.
+Payslips must be itemised, e.g. under daytime pay, after-hours pay and overtime pay, with the number of hours worked in after-hours, night-time and overtime work being stated.
 All deductions must also be itemised.